yassouali/ml-blog/_posts/2020-05-15-deep-semi-supervised.md

 <figure style="width: 90%" class="align-center">
   <img src="{{ 'images/SSL/remixmatch.png' | absolute_url }}" alt="">
   <figcaption>Fig. 12.
 ReMixMatch.
+Distribution alignment adjusts the guessed labels distributions to match the ground-truth class distribution divided by the average model predictions on unlabeled data.
+Augmentation anchoring uses the prediction obtained using a weakly augmented image as targets for a strongly augmented version of the same image.
-   (Image source: <a href="https://arxiv.org/abs/1911.09785">Hieu Pham et al</a>)
+   (Image source: <a href="https://arxiv.org/abs/1911.09785">Pham et al</a>)
   </figcaption>
 </figure>

-**Distribution alignment:** In order to force that the aggregate of predictions on unlabeled data matches the distribution of the provided labeled data.
+**Distribution alignment:** In order to force that the aggregate of predictions on unlabeled data to match the distribution of the provided labeled data.
 Over the course of training, a running average $$\tilde{y}$$ of the model’s predictions on unlabeled data is maintained over the last 128 batches.
 For the marginal class distribution $$p(y)$$, it is estimated based on the labeled examples seen during training.
 Given a prediction $$f_{\theta}(x_u)$$ on the unlabeled example $$x_u$$, the output probability distribution